- Optimizely X Web Experimentation

 - Learn what pages are and how to use them

-Pages use URL targeting to identify where you'll personalize or experiment on your site.
-These are the patterns you'll use.
+Pages use URL targeting to identify where you'll personalize or experiment on your site:

 A single URL where you want to change the experience, such as the homepage of a site.

 A set of URLs that share the same template, such as all the product detail site pages on an e-commerce site.

 A global URL that targets all web pages with the Optimizely snippet to change elements that appear across the site pages, such as a navigation menu.